-Well, many travelers in Asia agree it’s not such an exciting city.
-Maybe you’ll disagree, but chances are that with just one week in Laos, you’ll want to spend most of your time elsewhere.
-Consider Vientiane as your transit point back to Thailand, or to catch a flight somewhere else.
+Perhaps you’ll disagree, but chances are that with just one week in Laos, you’ll want to spend most of your time in the countryside.
+Think of Vientiane as your transit point back to Thailand, or to catch a flight somewhere else.

 By the way, this classic route works well as an add-on to a Thailand trip.
 You can enter from Northern Thailand (e.g. from Chiang Rai) and exit again at Nong Khai, across the river from Laos’ capital of Vientiane, then looping your way back to Bangkok.

 This route is an expansion of the classic Laos route, taking in more of the north.
 If you have the time I highly recommend it, as you’ll be visiting a few less-trodden places and see a different side of Laos.

 Many travelers consider the north of Laos the most scenic.
 It’s the most mountainous region and also has a low population density, so if you enjoy remote places and unspoiled nature then this is a great area to hit up.